RSSchermer/entitytled/README.md

 ```

 The `Director` case class extends the `Entity` base class, which takes two type
-parameters: the `Director` type itself (a self bound), and the type of its id:
+parameters: the `Director` type itself (a self bound), and the type of its ID:

 ```scala
 extends Entity[Director, Long]